openaustralia/yinyo/README.md

 make buckets
 ```

-This might not work immediately because Minio might not be ready

 Now compile and install the binary into your GOPATH that allows you to run a scraper

 ```bash